 The tent itself has a full 60 square feet inside, and it’s just over 5 feet at standing height.
 If you have a family of 4, you should fit very comfortably in the South Bend 4.
 It will fit your extra camping or hunting gear with relative ease, too.

 Even though the floor is reinforced, we’d recommend laying down tarp underneath just to keep any unwanted moisture out.

-3. Ozark Trail 10 Person 3 Room Cabin Tent:
+3. Ozark Trail 10 Person 3 Room Cabin Tent

 This is a great three room tent.
 It has a center area that’s great for coming in/out of and two side rooms that are separated by dividers.

 Like other items on our list, this tent packs right up into a duffel bag with relative ease.
-The setup is pretty quick as well and the directions are not extremely complicated.
+The setup is pretty quick as well and the directions are straightforward.